Elenakdt/web_synth/README.md

 ## Contact

-For inquiries, please contact: mhd.jouned@meduniwien.ac.at
+For inquiries, please contact: adnan.jouned@meduniwien.ac.at